BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/results/trios.md

 # ExomeTrio & WGStrio

-These file briefly describes the results from ExomeTrio and WGStrio services.
+These file briefly describes the files in `RESULTS/` folder from ExomeTrio and WGStrio services.

 ## exomiser.html